erroronline1/caro/readme.md

 All alterings on records (reidentification, retyping, case state) are recorded as well.

 Records outside of manually created documents, that are being supported by the application (e.g. case state, see above), are being stored in the [system language](#runtime-variables).

+General company records can be assigned a restricted access to units, supervisors or named users.
+These records do not show up in the overview for those users not matching the restrictions unless having the [permission](#users) of CEO, PRRC, QMO or admin.
+Like [documents with restricted access](#document-editing) these can serve the purpose of sensitive job interviews or staff appraisals, but also unit or administrative meetings, other topics of a certain confidentiality or the intention of decluttering the overview for all users not directly involved.
+Once set, the restricted access can not be revoked completely unless all possible units are marked as permitted.
+The last setting user and time are stored.
+Restrictions are displayed in the export.

+#### Handling wrong application of document contexts
+The selection of an unintended document for the given record context is a predictable mistake at some point.
+Also it may be possible for the context to change over time.

+Using a general record document for an ongoing case documentation does not affect the record; access restrictions are ignored, since case documentations are supposed to be accessible and transparent for all users.
+In general it is advised to provide sufficient documents for case documentations, but this is not a serious issue.

+To transition a general record into a case documentation or incident, it is advised to initiate a new record with the expected context and merge the general record afterwards.

 ![screen record summary](http://toh.erroronline.one/caro/record%20screen%20en-fullpage.png)